mefrazi2/mapping-with-r/content/examples/tmap.md

 ---
 layout: default
-title: Tmap Function
+title: Tmap Package
 parent: Demonstration
 nav_order: 4
 ---

-### **tmap Function**
+### **tmap Package**
-> We'll be using the function `tmap` heavily in this demonstration.
+> We'll be using the package `tmap` heavily in this demonstration.
 Documentation on tmap can be found [here](https://www.rdocumentation.org/packages/tmap/versions/3.3-2), but also remember the `help(package = "tmap")` command.

-> Try playing around with different colors, titles, and even variables that we visualize.
-For instance, challenge yourself to making a categorical map of Chicago communities with labels.
+> Try playing around with some of the functions found within this package (some are listed in our demo).
+You might try visualizing the Chicago map with different colors, titles, or variables.
+Perhaps even challenge yourself to making a categorical map of Chicago communities with a legend!

 > #### Hint: Run this code.
 >